Schwungus/nutpunch/README.md

 start .\build\nutpunchTest.exe 2 nutpunch.schwung.us
 ```

-You may also omit the `NutPunch_SetServerAddr` call to fall back to default instance implicitly.
+You may also omit the `NutPunch_SetServerAddr` call to fall back to the default instance implicitly.

 ## Advanced Usage